Theology Issues Links

 which was for his life on Earth his literal Father.
 Likewise, they do not

-understand that he was the source of the Holy Spirit, "God Spirit" or Inspirational Attitude.
+understand that he was the source of the Holy Spirit, the "God Spirit",

 The Gospel writers John and Thomas make the most extreme claim, which is